LaserHydra/Backpacks/README.md

 - `backpack` / `backpack.open` -- Opens your own backpack.
 Requires the `backpacks.use` permission.
 If the backpack is already open, this will advance to the next page, or will close the player inventory if there are no more pages.
 - `backpack.fetch <item short name or id> <amount>` -- Fetches an item from your backpack.
 - `backpackgui` -- Toggles whether you can see the backpack GUI button.
+- `backpack.setgathermode <All|Existing|Off> <optional page number>` -- Sets gather mode for the specified backpack page.
+If the page number is not specified, this applies to the first page.
+This command is useful for quickly changing gather mode via a key bind without opening your backpack.
+Note: If you want to consistently receive feedback for this command via chat instead of via console, you should bind it like `bind <key> chat.say "/backpack.setgathermode All"` instead of `bind <key> backpack.setgathermode All`.

 ## Admin commands